Welcome to the Department of Planning and Development!

 The Office of Planning and Development administers several local initiatives that provide decent housing, sound infrastructure investment, economic opportunities, and many public services that improve the quality of our neighborhoods.

-We are in the process of implementing several long-term planning objectives outlined in the Town's Comprehensive Plan including neighborhood revitalization plans, clean up efforts along River Road, and several public infrastructure investments.
+We are in the process of implementing several long-term planning objectives outlined in the Town's Comprehensive Plan including a comprehensive zoning law update, neighborhood revitalization plans, clean up efforts along River Road, and several public infrastructure investments.